alterakey/joanne/README.md

 0. HOW TO BUILD
 ---------------

 Build with Android Studio 0.4.0+.
+Remember to change the API keys (included ones are dummies.)

 1. FEATURES
 -----------